birgerosterberg/thechobanalgorithm/README.md

   - Explaining the meaning of The Choban Algorithm
   - Provides an overview of the website's purpose and goals.
   - This section also includes information about the creator of the site and their motivations for creating it.
+  - There is a Google Map embeded that shows off the site where the dream will take place!

 - Inspiration